 Shakara Walley (past Next Step participant)

 Shakara is an emerging producer.
-In 2015 she was part of the Blue Room’s “Season 1” in 2015.
+In 2015, she was part of the Blue Room’s “Season 1”.
 As part of the Blue Room’s program, Shakara wrote and produced Songbird a new piece of independent Aboriginal theatre that premiered during NAIDOC Week.
 With support and guidance from Yirra Yaakin and through the Blue Room Theatre co- operative structure, this opportunity further enhanced Shakara’s knowledge and exposure in producing her own independent shows.
 Assistance was provided via mentoring from experienced practitioners from within the Company and the wider theatre sector.
 In 2016 Shakra was elected for an emerging producer initiative with Screenwest.

 Stage 3 includes a focused program throughout the year that assists nominated talented individual Aboriginal artists to further develop their skills either within the Company or as attachments to other theatre companies locally or nationally and in the longer term, internationally.

-Chloe has been appointed the Assistant Producer at Yirra Yaakin, a role in which she will provide valuable support to both the Artistic Director and General Manager in the Company’s various productions & events.
-She will also be involved in all creative development periods during the year, so that she gains a wider understanding of the creative and administrative process required to produce a theatre performance.
+Clo was appointed the Assistant Producer at Yirra Yaakin, a role in which she provided valuable support to both the Artistic Director and General Manager in the Company’s various productions & events.
+She was also involved in all creative development periods during the year, so she gained a wider understanding of the creative and administrative process required to produce a theatre performance.

 Ian continues upgrading his skills and adding to his already impressive performance CV by writing and directing Boodjar Kaatijin in 2016.
 Ian also directed Shakara Walley’s new play, Songbird, for NAIDOC Week & Hobo for Summer Nights, FRINGEWORLD 2016.